ibm-cloud-docs/containers/cs_storage_basics.md

 ### Changing the default storage class
 {: #default_storageclass}

+The default storage class is `ibmc-file-gold`.
 You can change the default storage class that a persistent volume (PV) uses if no storage class is specified in the persistent volume claim (PVC).
 You can have only one default storage class.
-The default storage classes vary by the Kubernetes version of your cluster.
-When you update a cluster from an earlier version of Kubernetes, the default storage class does not change.
 {: shortdesc}

-*  **Kubernetes 1.17 and later**: `ibmc-file-gold`
-*  **Kubernetes 1.16 and earlier**: `ibmc-file-bronze`

-To change the default storage class for a cluster:

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
 2. List available storage classes.
 Note the name of the storage class that you want to make the default, and the current default storage class that has `(default)` in the **Name**.